The Cruise & Vacation Authority

 Day 4: Explore the Sacred Valley

-Day 5: By Rail to Machu Picchu
+Day 5: By Rail to Aguas Calientes

 Day 6: Morning at Machu Picchu

-Day 7: Return to Cuzco
+Day 7: Farewell to the Lost City & Return to Cuzco

 Day 8: Out and About in Cuzco #WHS#